-Research supports people pass through 5 stages of change before they can fully engage in their desired behavior.
-Knowing at what stage a person is at helps determine the best methodology and action plan for them to be successful.
-Healthcare professionals, family members, friends and the patient themselves become frustrated and believe this is a character flaw and not a process of change that needs to be worked through.
+Scientific research supports that people pass through five stages of change before they can fully engage in a new desired behavior.
+Knowing what stage a person is at helps determine the best methodology and action plan for them to be successful.
+If this is not taken into account then healthcare professionals, family members, friends, and the patient themselves can become frustrated and believe their inability to hold to a program is a character flaw, not a process of change that needs to be worked through.

-The MyrnaMethod helps patients recognize their stage of readiness, and provides tools and materials that increases their motivation to continue seeking knowledge in nutrition.
+The MyrnaMethod combats this by helping patients recognize their stage of readiness and providing tools and materials that increase their motivation to continue seeking knowledge in nutrition.

-The best and most effective program is worthless if the person is unable to make it happen.
+Even the best and most effective program is worthless if the person is unable to follow it.

 Compliance requires truthful analysis of a person’s stage of readiness and knowledge and tools to neurologically affect brain thought patterns, both of which the MyrnaMethod provides.